 - Dry granulation or

 One important requirement is that the drug mixture flows freely from the hopper of the tabletting machine into the dies to enable high-speed compression of the powder mix into tablets.

 Wet granulation is a widely used method for the production of compressed tablet.
 It is essentially a process of size enlargement involving several steps and the use of an adhesive substance known as binder.
 The granules produced using this method of granulation has a greater probability of meeting all the physical requirements for tablet formation.

-A step wise summary of the manufacturing steps used in the manufacture of tablets by the wet granulation method is listed below.
+A stepwise summary of the manufacturing steps used in the manufacture of tablets by the wet granulation method are listed below.

 - Weighing, milling and mixing of the APIs with powdered excipients (excluding the lubricant)

 - Mixing of binder solution with powders to form a damp mass